Everything you wanted to ask about an air purifier but didn't know who or where to ask

 Cambridge Masks are N99 certified and they filter out dust, pollution particles such as PM10, PM2.5 and PM0.3 and bacteria by its unique Triple Filtration System.

-Cambridge Masks™ have been treated with a special silver nano technology, which means they block and kill 99.77% of micro particles such as airborne bacteria.
+Cambridge Masks™ has been treated with a special silver nano technology, which means they block and kill 99.77% of microparticles such as airborne bacteria.
 This technology is used by the British military.

 These masks have a life of two to three months, if used for a couple of hours every day.

 Yes, these masks can be washed using lukewarm water.
 Dip it in water and let them dry, no squeezing else they can be damaged.